nteract/any-vega/README.md

 # any-vega

-Interface with any vega or vega-lite version
+Bundle of all vega and vega-lite packages; select the proper one for each mediatype.